 It doesn't make sense to ask for a 100 Mbps Unmetered Server if your average monthly data transfer usage is less than 15 TB.
 In such a scenario, you'd better ask for a Virtual, Cloud Server or a Dedicated server with 20 TB metered data transfer, rather than for 100 Mbps Unmetered bandwidth.
 If you request "100 Mbps Unmetered Internet Port" the provider has two options:

 - to charge you for the full data transfer rate, possible to transmit on the Internet port, which is 32.4 TB

 - to oversell their network and to sell you 100 Mbps bandwidth at lower cost, assuming assume that you'd never use it

 Scenario (b) isn't something that people like to experience, as it will lower the quality of their service and the content delivery.

-The best thing to do when signing up for a dedicated hosting service is to start with a metered data transfer and to secure a low cost price per mbps of the overage Internet traffic.
-For example if any server is expected to use 10 TB of data transfer per month on average, it might be possible to go up to 15 TB in certain months.
+The best thing to do when signing up for a dedicated hosting service is to start with a metered data transfer and to secure a low-cost price per Mbps of the overage Internet traffic.
+For example, if any server is expected to use 10 TB of data transfer per month on average, it might be possible to go up to 15 TB in certain months.
 So, it is important to sign a contract for a reasonably low cost of each terabyte of data transfer above the 10 TB commitment rate.
-Then it is also important to monitor the Internet usage.
+Then it is also important to monitor Internet usage.

 As soon as the server starts going above 10 TB, go to the web host and upgrade the contracted data transfer limit.
-Once the average bandwidth usage goes above 60 Mbps (20 TB in measured data transfer per month), then it is worth to consider using 100 Mbps Unmetered Bandwidth port.
-In any other scenarios you'd either oversubscribe for Internet connectivity or pay a price lower than the reasonable one, taking the risk to experience a network congestion at any time.
+Once the average bandwidth usage goes above 60 Mbps (20 TB in measured data transfer per month), then it is worth considering using a 100 Mbps Unmetered Bandwidth port.
+In any other scenario, you'd either oversubscribe for Internet connectivity or pay a price lower than the reasonable one, taking the risk to experience network congestion at any time.